Netcracker/qubership-mistral-operator/docs/public/troubleshooting.md

 ## Mistral API failed to response

+The problem of Mistral API failing to response is described below.

 ### Description

-When trying to get workflow execution, mistral api returns an empty request.
+When trying to get workflow execution, mistral API returns an empty request.

 ### Alerts

 - MistralAPICPULoad
 - MistralAPIMemoryLoad

-### Stack trace(s)
+### Stack Trace(s)

 ```text
 curl returns Empty reply from server
 ```
 ### How to solve

-Increase CPU and Memory for Mistral API
+Increase CPU and Memory for Mistral API.

 ### Recommendations

+The recommendations are as follows:

 1. Monitor the CPU usage trends in Mistral API pods.
 2. Review Mistral API logs for any performance related issues.

 ## Mistral Service Degraded

+The problem of Mistral service degraded is described below.

 ### Description
 Some of Mistral Services degraded, there are unavailable pods.